Enrolments

 • $2,500 awarded to a local artist from Hornsby and Kuring-gai area.

-The winners will share a three-week group exhibition at the GCS
+The winners will share a three-week group exhibition at the GCS in 2023

 Finalists